tidbcloud/terraform-provider-tidbcloud/README.md

 ## Using the provider

-Documentation about the provider use and the corresponding specific configuration options can be found on the [official's website](https://www.terraform.io/language/providers).
+Documentation about the provider usage and the corresponding specific configuration options can be found on the [official's website](https://www.terraform.io/language/providers).

-Here We just give an example to show how to use the TiDBCloud provider.
+Here we just give an example to show how to use the TiDB Cloud provider.

 In this example, you will create and manage a dedicated cluster, create a backup for it and restore from the backup.

 ### Set up

-TiDBCloud provider has released to terraform registry.
+TiDB Cloud provider has released to terraform registry.
 All you need to do is install terraform (>=1.0).

 For Mac user, you can install it with Homebrew.